For, ma petite, such fickleness of the human mind that it soon lets go of whatever it sees; if you would keep it, you must take it down with words.

 – Margaret George, Mary Queen of Scotland and the Isles

-A life filled with living creates many memories, ones sometimes not so readily remembered, at least, not all that accurately.
-I began writing in a journal when I was a small child, my attempt at anchoring my life, though I know I wouldn’t have called it that then.
+A life filled with living creates many memories, sometimes not so readily remembered, at least not all that accurately.
+When I was a small child, I started a journal, my attempt at anchoring my life, though I know I wouldn’t have called it that then.

-My first journals were of stories and poetry, the beginnings of manipulation and contemplation of words and ideas.
-And then those journals encompassed the whole of my life, the feelings that bombarded my being, the day dreams that plagued my vision of the world, and the night dreams that wrestled me awake in the early hours.
+My first journals were stories and poetry, the beginnings of manipulation and contemplation of words and ideas.
+Those journals encompassed the whole of my life, the feelings that bombarded my being, the daydreams that plagued my vision of the world, and the nightmares that wrestled me awake in the early hours.
 I was overfilled with imagery and questions.

-Those early journals rest comfortably in a corrugated cardboard box, collecting dust in storage, and avail themselves to me whenever I’m in need of them.
-And sometimes I am in need of them to remember the truths of my past perceptions.
+Those early journals rest comfortably in a corrugated cardboard box, collecting dust in storage, and avail themselves to me whenever I need them.
+And sometimes, I require them to remember the truths of my past perceptions.